It's not unreasonable to expect a fifteen year old arcade game to be a little worse for wear. A lot of

 screen and absolutely destroyed seat mechanism?
 Even more galling is the state of 1997's The Lost

-on offer.
+World: Jurassic Park on offer.
 Even though an employee had to help a pair of players activate their

 credits during our visit, when we tried to play it later, the same problem struck again.